-Perhaps more well known for its popularity as a winter ski destination, the Serre Chevalier valley offers up a lot of great cycling.
+Briançon is a great base for a cycling holiday.
+Perhaps more well known for its popularity as a winter ski destination this town in the Serre Chevalier valley offers up a lot of great cycling.
 Located in the heart of the Hautes-Alpes, there are high mountain peaks all around.
-The Tour de France is a regular visitor to the area with the yellow jersey often being decided on stages which are contested in this region.
-This guide covers everything you need to know about cycling in the Serre Chevalier Valley to help you plan your holiday.
+The Tour de France is a regular visitor to Briançon with the yellow jersey often being decided on stages which are contested in this region.
+This guide covers everything you need to know about cycling in Briançon and the Serre Chevalier Valley so you can plan out your holiday.

-Briançon is the largest town in the area and also the natural gateway to the region.
-It is connected with regular bus and rail services with onwards connections to other villages in the valley also available.
-Rome2rio.com is an excellent site to help plan your trip to the French Alps.
+Briançon is the largest town in the Serre Chevalier Valley and also the natural gateway to the region.
+It is the major travel hub in the area and is connected with regular bus and rail services.
+From Briançon you can also find onwards connections to other villages in the Serre Chevalier valley.
+Rome2rio.com is an excellent site to help plan your cycling holiday in Briançon.
 Simply enter your start and end points and it will tell you the different options available, cost range and timetable.

 Air – Lyon, Marseille and Geneva are the closest international airports which service the French Alps.
 Depending on the airline you travel with, you may have to fly first to Paris and then make your way down by car, train or air.
 Whilst there is an airport close by at Grenoble, flights only operate during winter and so this is not really an option during the cycling season.
 See our Airports page for further details on these airports.